 * Mr. Barker hired David Fisher, then a student at the Memphis Art Academy, and Mr. Barker's roommate, to design the Antenna logo.

-* Mr. Barker began promoting Antenna branded musical events and fashion shows in collaboration with Kay King, owner of Chelsea Ltd., a rock inspired specialty clothing boutique in Overton Square, with events hosted at Solomon Alfred, Pogo's and other local venues.
+* Mr. Barker began promoting Antenna branded musical events and fashion shows in collaboration with the late Kay King, owner of Chelsea Ltd., a rock inspired specialty clothing boutique in Overton Square, with events hosted at Solomon Alfred, Pogo's and other local venues.

 * Mr. Barker ran paid ads for these events in a local entertainment magazine published by Memphian Greg Belz.

 * Mr. Barker organized Antenna promotional photo shoots with local and national acts, including the Rockats, at photographer Larry Kuzniewski's studio in Madison Ave to promote the brand